Masterclass on Rethinking the Theoretical Foundation of Economics

 Purpose and Objectives

-- Research relevance: Equip researchers with conceptual and methodological tools for developing new economic approaches grounded in evolutionary and systems thinking.
+- Research relevance: Equip researchers with conceptual and methodological tools for advancing new economic approaches grounded in evolutionary and systems thinking.

-- Policy relevance: Show policymakers how multilevel economics helps design institutions and incentives that align individual, group, national and global outcomes.
+- Policy relevance: Show policymakers how multilevel economics inform the design of institutions and incentives that align individual, group, national, and global outcomes.

 - Business relevance: Support corporate leaders in building governance and incentive systems that create long-term, multilevel value.